 - 4.3 There are a number of wharves in the Tees Valley capable of landing marine dredged sand and gravel.
-Cochrane's Wharf in Middlesbrough is identified as the only location in 2014 in the Tees Valley where marine dredged sand and gravels were landed.
+Cochrane's Wharf in Middlesbrough is identified as the only location in 2015 in the Tees Valley where marine dredged sand and gravels were landed.
 Economic conditions have resulted in Billingham Wharf being mothballed by its operator in 2012. - 4.4 To allow sand and gravel landings to continue, the Minerals and Waste Policies and Sites DPD safeguards land connected to the existing wharves to ensure their operations are maintained and, if necessary, expanded.
 Cochrane's Wharf and Tees Wharf in Middlesbrough have been the location of much of the landings of marine-won sand and gravel in the Tees Valley.
 However, these wharves (plus Dawson's Wharf, Middlesbrough Wharf and Middlesbrough Port (North Wharf)) are all located within the Greater Middlehaven regeneration area, as identified in the Middlesbrough Regeneration DPD (2009).
-Whilst policies within the DPD would support the continued use of these wharves, the Greater Middlehaven project would take priority over existing uses if there were risks to the delivery of regeneration initiatives.
+Whilst policies within the DPD would support the continued use of these wharves, the strategic Greater Middlehaven project would take priority over existing uses if there were risks to the delivery of regeneration initiatives. - 4.5 The Minerals and Waste DPD also safeguards wharves at Teesport, Graythorp Yard and Billingham Reach Industrial Estate.

-4 The area involved - 17th annual report, Marine Aggregate Extraction 2014

-5 Marine Aggregate Dredging 1998-2012, The Crown Estate

-- 4.5 The Minerals and Waste DPD also safeguards wharves at Teesport, Graythorp Yard and Billingham Reach Industrial Estate.
 The safeguarding of these three wharves is considered to provide adequate replacement capacity should a situation arise where Tees Wharf and Cochrane's Wharf are closed.
 Some of these wharves are already involved with the landing of sand and gravels imported from land-won sources outside of the Tees Valley, and have comparable size and facilities.
+This demonstrates that there is capacity to deal with current tonnage as well as any potential future increase.

+7 The area involved - 18th annual report, Marine Aggregate Extraction 2015

+8 Marine Aggregate Dredging 1998-2012, The Crown Estate

-This demonstrates that there is capacity to deal with current tonnage as well as any potential future increase. - 4.6 The Marine and Coastal Access Act 2009 introduced a new approach for marine planning.
-The Marine Policy Statement (2011) recognises the importance of marine aggregates and supports their extraction, to the extent that this remains consistent with the principles of sustainable development.
-Production of the Marine Plan for the North East region will commence in 2016, however the MPS states that marine plan authorities should as a minimum make provision within Marine Plans for a level of supply of marine sand and gravel that ensures that marine aggregates (along with other sources of aggregates, including recyclates) contribute to the overarching Government objective of securing an adequate and continuing supply to the UK market for various uses.
+- 4.6 The Marine and Coastal Access Act 2009 introduced a new approach for marine planning, designed to: - a. create a more integrated approach to effective marine management; - b. enable the sustainable use and protection of marine resources; and, - c. provide a clearer framework for consistent decision-making which affects the use of the marine environment. - 4.7 As a consequence of the above Act, the 2011 Marine Policy Statement (MPS) recognises the importance of marine aggregates and supports their extraction, to the extent that this remains consistent with the principles of sustainable development.
+Production of the Marine Plan for the North East region commenced in 2016, with a call for issues with supporting evidence, including a series of workshops.
+Visioning and options development begins in the autumn 2017. - 4.8 The MPS states that marine plan authorities should as a minimum make provision within Marine Plans for a level of supply of marine sand and gravel that ensures that marine aggregates (along with other sources of aggregates, including recyclates) contribute to the overarching Government objective of securing an adequate and continuing supply to the UK market for various uses.

-5. Secondary and recycled aggregates
+5. Secondary and Recycled Aggregates